Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ## Chapter 5: Synaptic Transmission

+- Moving from intra-neuron (within a neuron) to inter-neuron (between neurons)
 - *Synaptic transmission*: the process of information transfer at a synapse.
 - *Electrical synapse*: a synapse that uses electricity to transmit information.
 - *Chemical synapse*: a synapse that uses chemicals to transmit information.